RazorOp/razorops-web/_posts/2024-04-09-linux-errors-solution-with-explanation.md

 $ sudo apt-get install some_package

-Solution: This error occurs when another process is using the package manager's lock
+Solution: This error occurs when another process is using the package manager’s lock

 file.
 Ensure no other package manager processes are running and remove the lock